Restoring Natural Areas in Urban Areas

 AIA continuing education credit has been reviewed and approved by AIA/CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA/CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.

 Course Title: Restoring Natural Areas in Urban Areas

 Delivery Method: Live Online

 Course Description: This seven-hour course provides design professionals with detailed guidance on restoring natural areas that were lost to development.
 The course begins with a framework of restoration by discussing natural land systems before development, how much natural area has been lost, and the micro and macro benefits on restoration.
-Building upon this foundational knowledge, the course will discuss site evaluation and specific project designs, including removing sources of disturbances and restoring ecological processes, soil, water, and vegetation.
-Then, the course demonstrates the implementation of ecological rehabilitation plans and discusses monitoring techniques, long-term management, and outside-the-box techniques.
+Building on this foundational knowledge, the course will discuss site evaluation and specific project designs, including removing sources of disturbances and restoring ecological processes, soil, water, and vegetation.
+Then, the course explores the regulation and permitting of water resource restoration activities and discusses monitoring techniques, long-term management, and outside-the-box techniques.

 Learning Objective 1:

 Learners will be able to discuss the impact of development by understanding natural land systems prior to development, how much we have lost due to development, and why restoration is so important, both on a micro and macro level.